galileo0106/My-Project/README.md

 Hello

-I am Maria, from freelancer.com
+I am Pavel, from freelancer.com

 Since it is not possible to talk about external communication on a freelancer site, I share communication information here.